 Inheritance Tax Planning

-Even though house prices have fallen recently, more and more estates are getting caught up in the Inheritance Tax trap.
+House prices tend to rise year on year meaning that more and more estates are getting caught up in the Inheritance Tax trap.
 The threshold this tax year is £325,000 for individuals and £650,000 for married couples and civil partners.

 What is Inheritance Tax?